Maxxoto/dice-game/README.md

 # dice-game
-A Dice Game coded with Javascript :love:
+A Dice Game coded with Javascript :heart: